bradenmacdonald/deno-neo4j-lite-client/README.md

 This driver has no dependencies other than the Deno standard library.

+## Future: Official version

+An official Deno driver [is scheduled for version 5 of the upstream driver](https://github.com/neo4j/neo4j-javascript-driver/pull/830#pullrequestreview-846687986).

 ## Usage example.

 If you want to try this example, first start a Neo4j instance using Docker: